Phonics solutions from Action Factor

 The target audience: Classroom teachers, special educators, administrators, pre-school teachers, tutors, parents, and others who wish to provide young learners with alternatives to traditional classroom instruction.

 Brief summary of content: Activities that are multi-modality, multi-cultural, and/or multi-media are included in the most effective learning centers.
 To address all learning styles, tasks can be designed so that the concepts are presented and responded to in a variety of formats: art and graphics, manipulatives, music and sound, verbal exchanges, and technology.
 Students are empowered and motivated by choice which gives them a sense of ownership.
 Many choices can be incorporated into learning centers such as allowing students to choose from an array of information formats, allowing them to choose how and when they respond to new information, and allowing students to selecting with whom and where they will work.
 Through modeling and peer coaching, students learn how to organize their time at the centers and how to keep the centers running smoothly and efficiently.
-To help students use centers wisely, it is important to communicate a) what concepts they will learn, b) what materials they will need, c) what steps they need to perform for learning, and d) what they need to do when learning tasks are completed.
-Learning centers that run themselves include self-checking answer keys or peer review checklists, as well as grids where students can track their own progress.
+To help students use centers wisely, it is important to communicate:

 To request a customized workshop at your location, please use our online form.